ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 podman images
 ```

-Can you see all of the layers that make up the new image/repository/tag?
+Can you see all of the layers that make up the new image/repository + tag?
 This command even shows a short summary of the commands run in each layer.
 This is very convenient for exploring how an image was made.

 ```bash
 podman history ubi9-change